 A hung jury

-What if the jury cannot make a unanimous decision even after long hours of deliberation?
-Then this is a hung jury.
+What if the jury cannot reach a verdict, even after long hours of deliberation?
+Then, this is a hung jury.

-A hung jury delivers no verdict, forcing the judge to declare a mistrial.
-The case has to be tried again with a new jury.
+A hung jury does not deliver a verdict, forcing the judge to declare a mistrial.
+The case must be tried again with a new jury.

 This outcome is undesirable.
 A juror reported that their deliberation turned into angry arguments that exhausted everyone.